-As of March 31, 2020, the Company has \$364 million available for additional share repurchases under the Board of Directors authorization which expires on December 31, 2020.
+As of June 30, 2020, the Company has \$364 million available for additional share repurchases under the Board of Directors authorization which expires on December 31, 2020.
 The Company currently does not intend to repurchase additional shares.

-Required 2020 contributions to the Company's defined benefit plans are approximately \$20 million .
-The Company is currently evaluating opportunities to defer some or all of its 2020 contributions pursuant to relief measures offered by the U.S. and U.K. governments in light of COVID-19.
+Required 2020 contributions to the Company's defined benefit plans are approximately \$20 million.
+The Company has contributed approximately \$2 million to non-U.S. plans and is currently evaluating opportunities to defer remaining 2020 contributions, pursuant to relief measures offered by the U.S. and U.K. governments in light of COVID-19.

-During the three months ended March 31, 2020, the Company paid \$5 million related to restructuring activities.
+During the six months ended June 30, 2020, the Company paid \$12 million related to restructuring activities.
 Additional discussion regarding the Company's restructuring activities is provided in Note 5, "Restructuring Activities."

 The Company committed to make a \$15 million investment in two entities principally focused on the automotive sector pursuant to limited partnership agreements.
-As of March 31, 2020, the Company contributed \$3 million toward the aggregate investment commitments.
+As of June 30, 2020, the Company contributed \$3 million toward the aggregate investment commitments.
 As a limited partner in each entity, the Company will periodically make capital contributions toward this total commitment amount.